ScooterDelta/react-vite-federation-playground/README.md

 ## How to consume this playground?

 This project serves as a bit of a sample application to show a possible configuration of Micro Frontend Applications in React using Vite.
 There are additional example applications available on the [vite-plugin-federation](https://github.com/originjs/vite-plugin-federation#example-projects) docs for reference.

 If you would just like to run the playground to experiment, feel free to fork this repository and run the [Getting Started](#getting-started) guide.
+Otherwise a detailed guide is provided on how to [Scaffold Applications](#scaffolding-applications), and another on [Findings and Concerns](#findings-and-concerns).
+Please see the below contents for more.

 - [Getting Started](#getting-started)
   - [Debugging](#debugging)